iamqiss/Pixelle/maintable/src/backend/storage/aio/README.md

 ### Why Asynchronous IO

-Until the introduction of asynchronous IO postgres relied on the operating system to hide the cost of synchronous IO from postgres.
+Until the introduction of asynchronous IO maintable relied on the operating system to hide the cost of synchronous IO from maintable.
 While this worked surprisingly well in a lot of workloads, it does not do as good a job on prefetching and controlled writeback as we would like.